rug-gmw/heymans/example/exam-questions.md

 # PSB3E-CP08

-## Dummy question [exclude]

-You can mark questions for exclusion by adding [exclude] to the name.

-- Dummy answer key point

 ## System 1 and 2 thinking and social intuitionism

 According to Jonathan Haidt’s social-intuitionist model of moral judgment, what is the role of System 1 and System 2 thinking in moral reasoning?
 And which System is most dominant according to this model?